microsoft/app-innovation-workshop/Walkthrough Guide/05 Search/README.md

 **Important Note**
 The Index name must be set to "job-index", because it is referred to by name in the mobile application.

-We need to configure what data we wish to send back down to the device with a search query as well as which properties we'll use to search.
+We need to configure what data we wish to send back down to the device with a search query, as well as which properties we'll use to search.
 The Index is difficult to modify (apart from adding new fields) after we've created it, so its always worth double checking the values.

 **Important**
 You need to create a _suggester_ called 'suggestions'.
 This is referred to by the _search_ API which we're writing.
 To do this, tick the 'suggester' box and enter 'suggestions' as its name.
 Then you also need to mark at least one field as being part of the suggester.
 We suggest(!) that the _Name_ and _Details_ fields are marked as such.